adidas/api-guidelines/general-guidelines/validating-api-descriptions.md

 # Validating API Description

-API description files (e.g. OpenAPI specification for REST APIs) SHOULD be validated to verify whether they comply with this guidelines.
-In order to do that you can utilize [Spectral](https://github.com/stoplightio/spectral) ruleset implementing them.
+If you want to follow adidas API design guidelines for REST APIs you MAY validate your OAS file using [Spectral](https://github.com/stoplightio/spectral) and the adidas ruleset file.

 ## Installing Spectral